omerfarukcavass/Handwritten-Digit-Generation/README.md

 ## 1. Handwritten Digit Generation with VAE

 ### Description:
-In this assignment, we will implement a VAE, where the encoder is an LSTM network and the decoder is a convolutional network.
+In this project, we will implement a VAE, where the encoder is an LSTM network and the decoder is a convolutional network.
 We will use the MNIST dataset as our train data.

 **Encoder:**